arindam43/DrivenData-Competitions/Rinse Over Run/README.md

 4. Clone the LightGBM git repo (can be done with git bash) into the directory that contains the environment (i.e. C:/.../rinseoverrundemo):
     *git clone --recursive https://github.com/Microsoft/LightGBM.git*
 5. Make the appropriate changes to the source code outlined in the **LightGBM Installation Instructions** section below.
-6. Run the following two commands **in anaconda prompt with the rinseoverrundemo environment active**:
+6. Run the following two commands in anaconda prompt with the rinseoverrundemo environment active:
     *cd LightGBM/python-package*
     *python setup.py install*
-   This will ensure that the modified version of LightGBM is installed to the correct environment, 'rinseoverrundemo'!
+   This should ensure that the modified version of LightGBM is installed to the correct environment, 'rinseoverrundemo'.
 7. After all packages have been installed, create a new project in PyCharm and set up the directory structure according to the **Directory and File Structure** section below.
-8. In PyCharm, go to File -> Settings -> Project: XYZ -> Project Interpreter and set the path to the correct version of python.
+8. In PyCharm, go to File -> Settings -> Project: *project name* -> Project Interpreter and set the path to the correct version of Python.
 When you are finished, the Project Interpreter dropdown menu should be populated with something that looks like this: 'Python 3.6 C:/.../rinseoverrundemo\python.exe'.
 The list of packages displayed should also correspond to those installed in the 'rinseoverrundemo' environment created through conda.
 9. Run main.py to generate the test set predictions.

 ## Install Requirements